-Since I have already learned some valuable lessons of traveling abroad after only one and a half days in Copenhagen, I thought I would make my first blog post about tips for studying abroad (learning from my mistakes thus far).
+Since I have already learned some valuable lessons from traveling abroad after only one and a half days in Copenhagen, I thought I would make my first blog post about tips for studying abroad (learning from my mistakes thus far).

 First, when you are preparing for your study abroad, don’t wait to do everything in one day.
 Especially, getting different currency.
 I waited until the day before I left to try to exchange currency, but my bank (Wells Fargo) said the only option for getting Danish Krones was for them to order it and have it arrive about 2-3 days later, and then I could come back to that specific branch and pick it up.
 They said they could not order the currency to another bank, it had to be that one that I ordered it from.
 Luckily for me, I was going to spend about 5 days in NYC before leaving for Denmark, so I found a branch in New York and was able to order the currency in time!
 NOTE: your bank could have a different policy on ordering currency or possibly another option.

 I believe that most banks do have Euros on hand, so you may be able to exchange those right in the bank that day, but I would still check in advance to your leave date.
-While doing my research of finding the cheapest option of exchanging currency, I found that the cheapest option was exchanging through my personal bank (they had no transaction fees or higher exchange rates).
+While doing my research on finding the cheapest option of exchanging currency, I found that the cheapest option was exchanging through my bank (they had no transaction fees or higher exchange rates).
 Airports are indeed an option, and convenient for sure, but they typically have a transaction fee attached to it, so I would suggest not exchanging there.
 For Denmark, most places are card friendly, so I just got 600 kr ($100 into krones).

 Finally, I would suggest learning some Danish because everything is in Danish!
 This is especially helpful for grocery stores.
 Try to learn food names for when you come and shop in the grocery store because it will make your shopping experience easier, faster, and less overwhelming.
-But also, don’t be shy to ask a local what things are because they are very friendly (I thought some type creme was yogurt, but actually the yogurt comes in a carton like milk!).
+But also, don’t be shy to ask a local what things are because they are very friendly (I thought some type of creme was yogurt, but yogurt actually comes in a carton like milk!).
 Example below of food in Danish.